 Does this mean we should stop a cappella music, too, and everything that anyone, anywhere might not like?
 No.

-A cappella music does not repulse people from unity with the church or with Jesus.
+A cappella music does not generally repulse people from unity with the church or with Jesus.
 Sex discrimination and race discrimination by Christians, on the other hand, repulses people from unity with the church and with Jesus.

 And people’s revulsion from Christians’ engaging in race discrimination and sex discrimination and being repulsed from unity with a group that engages in such actions is reasonable and rational.
 That it is rational and reasonable for a person not to be unified with a group that engages in sex discrimination or in race discrimination seems undeniable.
 Sex discrimination and race discrimination are not simply questions like the color of the drapes in the classroom.